 CYRAMZA as a single agent, or in combination with paclitaxel, is indicated for the treatment of patients with advanced or metastatic gastric or gastroesophageal junction (GEJ) adenocarcinoma with disease progression on or after prior fluoropyrimidine- or platinum-containing chemotherapy.

 IMPORTANT SAFETY INFORMATION FOR CYRAMZA® (ramucirumab)

-CYRAMZA increased the risk of hemorrhage and gastrointestinal hemorrhage, including Grade >3 hemorrhagic events.
-Across five clinical studies in 1916 patients with various cancers treated with CYRAMZA, the incidence of all Grade hemorrhage occurred between 13-44%.
+CYRAMZA increased the risk of hemorrhage and gastrointestinal hemorrhage, including Grade ≥3 hemorrhagic events.
+In 2137 patients with various cancers treated with CYRAMZA, the incidence of all Grade hemorrhage ranged from13-55%.
 Grade 3-5 hemorrhage incidence ranged from 2-5%.

 CYRAMZA can increase the risk of gastrointestinal perforation, a potentially fatal event.
-Across five clinical studies in 1916 patients with various cancers treated with CYRAMZA, the incidence of all Grade and Grade 3-5 gastrointestinal perforations ranged from <1-2%.
+In 2137 patients with various cancers treated with CYRAMZA, the incidence of all Grade and Grade 3-5 gastrointestinal perforations ranged from <1-2%.